hanshack/car-tagging-data-berlin/README.md

 	"geometry": { "type": "Polygon", "coordinates": [ [ [ 13.373293088785752, 52.503429881998635 ], [ 13.373209513826753, 52.503429881998635 ], [ 13.373209513778393, 52.503480755240851 ], [ 13.373293088834115, 52.503480755240851 ], [ 13.373293088785752, 52.503429881998635 ] ] ] }
 }
 ```
+You can currently download the data for the district of [Friedrichshain-Kreuzberg](./cars-friedrichshain-kreuzberg.geojson.zip).
+The folder _raw-data.zip_ contains all the data collected so far but it isn't parsed and merged yet.

 ## Bias